The Long-Term Survival of Tree Roots Following Tree Removal

-How long do the tree’s roots last after cutting them down?
+How long do the tree’s roots live after cutting down?

 The factors that determine the longevity of Tree Roots